Ethiopia: War and optimism collide as Abiy Ahmed prepares to form a new government | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Ethiopia is holding the second round of its belated elections this week.
+Ethiopia is holding the second phase of its belated elections this week.
 However, the embattled Tigray region remains excluded from the polls which has already handed a majority to the ruling Prosperity Party.

 Prime Minister Abiy Ahmed is set to form a new government shortly after the second round of voting is complete